It’s fair to say that the global pandemic has been an education for most of us, regardless of the industry we work in or the work we do.

 1. Data consolidation and analysis

-Often, the first problem organisations face when trying to gain a clear view of risk is limited access to data and intelligence across their supplier base.
+Often, the first problem organisations face when trying to gain a clear view to supply risk management is limited access to data and intelligence across their supplier base.
 After all, without a reliable and robust data source, it’s impossible to spot emerging risks and take the right actions to remediate them.

 In the organisations we work with, we often find data scattered across different systems and sources.
 Procurement organisations are aware of this, too.
 But they simply don’t have the resources or tools required to correlate, contextualise and analyse this data in any meaningful way.